muhammadyasir-dev/klush/DOCUMENTATION.md

 ## Hello, klush

 ```
-// Your first Tok program.
+// Your first klush program.
 print "not a fluff developer!";
 ```